Memphis Police: 12 opioid overdoses in 24 hours, two deaths

-MEMPHIS, Tenn. – Memphis police are sounding the alarm after a startling spike in opioid overdoses.

-As of Friday afternoon, they said two people had overdosed and two had died in the last 24 hours.
+As of Friday afternoon, they said 12 people had overdosed and two had died in the last 24 hours.

 One of those overdoses happened at the Mapco on Sycamore View at Raleigh Lagrange Thursday evening.